Code-Institute-Submissions/first_edition/README.md

 **Different formats for certain books:** I also wanted to make it so that some books would have multiple formats, such as a paperback and hardhack.
 They would require a different price image and ISBN to its counterpart.
 When I asked my mentor, I was told due to time constraints it probably wouldn't be worth adding this feature.

+**Having a visually appealing star rating system:** I actually made an attempt at making this as you can see in my commits.
+However the data needed to be posted through javascripts AJAX.
+This had proven to be problematic as I couldn't find a way to post the products id through AJAX, so I had to scrap the system due to time constrains for a visually less appealing rating system.
+Otherwise, the functionality is very similiar.

 # Technologies Used